-Quite often as people of color we find ourselves wanting the very best solution when deciding to transition to natural hair.
+Quite often as women of color, we find ourselves wanting the very best solution when deciding to transition to natural hair.
 The goal of this post is to provide our ladies with the very best resources available to help you achieve long and soft natural hair.
 Some women are looking for a change or want to say goodbye to damaging hair chemicals.

-craze?
-Whatever your reason, going “natural” can be a rewarding and challenging
+Whatever your reason for transition to natural hair it can be a rewarding and challenging

 time, products, hair type like perm yaki clip in hair extensions or patience.
 Yes, patience!
 Natural hair takes time to grow

-know” if you’re ready to start your natural transition.
+know if you’re ready to start your natural transition.

 you will need to dedicate a little time each morning and night to care for your hair.